TextSLAM: Visual SLAM with Planar Text Features: TEXTSLAM SYSTEM

 The weight $\lambda_w$ is computed as $\lambda_w = \sigma_{rep}/\sigma_{photo}$. $\sigma_{rep}$ represents the standard deviation of the reprojection error of a pair of corresponding points (in both $x$ and $y$ directions) and $\sigma_{photo}$ represents the standard deviation of the photometric error of a text object as defined in \Eq{eq:norm_ssd}.
 Those standard deviations can be acquired through a small set of training data (given corresponding points and text patches).

 Optimization of the cost function \Eq{eq:pose_estimation_cost} is a nonlinear least squares problem.
 As the photometric cost $E_{text}$ is highly nonlinear, it requires a good initial guess of $\ba{T}_t$ to avoid being trapped in a local minimum.
 We firstly use a constant velocity model to predict the camera pose.
-Based on this prediction, we then apply a coarse-to-fine method which will be described later to optimize the text cost $E_{text}$ alone to get the initial guess of $\ba{T}_t$.
-Finally, using this initial guess, we can estimate the camera pose by minimizing \Eq{eq:pose_estimation_cost} iteratively.
+Based on this prediction, we then apply a coarse-to-fine method for the optimization, and the camera pose is estimated by minimizing \Eq{eq:pose_estimation_cost} iteratively.